ftrias/TeensyThreads/readme.md

  *   This means you can't use local variables, which are stored in stack.
  *   Also turn optimizations off using optimize("O0").
  * - Function is called from systick_isr (also naked) via a branch.
 Again, this is
  *   to preserve the stack and LR.
-We override the default systick_isr().
+I override the default systick_isr().
- * - Since Systick can be called from within another interrupt, we check
+ * - Since Systick can be called from within another interrupt, I check
  *   for this and abort.
- * - Teensy uses MSP for it's main thread; we preserve that.
-Alternatively, we
+ * - Teensy uses MSP for it's main thread; I preserve that.
+Alternatively, I
  *   could have used PSP for all threads, including main, and reserve MSP for
  *   interrupts only.
 This would simplify the code slightly, but could introduce
  *   incompatabilities.